Killing a Vortex: Algorithmic consequences

 \paragraph{The generating function of perfect matchings}

-Our goal is to not only count the perfect matchings of a graph, {but to also differentiate between perfect matchings of different weight.} This will be encoded in the generating function of perfect matchings.
+Our goal is to not only count the perfect matchings of a graph, {but to also differentiate between perfect matchings of different weight.} This will be captured by the generating function of perfect matchings as explained below.

 For our purposes it will be convenient to allow for a more general type of edge weighting where edges are labelled by fractions of integer polynomials.
 This {will allow us to encode parts of the tables of our dynamic programming directly on the edges}.
 For this purpose let $\mathbb{Z}[x]$ be the set of all polynomials with integer coefficients and let